Stamp duty land tax or Land and Buildings Transaction Tax (LBTT) as it is now called in Scotland, is a lump-sum tax

 From the April 2016 an additional 3% stamp duty surcharge for those purchasing a 'second property' came into effect.
 Click through for further information.

-Use the below to calculate the stamp duty tax for residential properties in England, Wales and Northern Ireland.
+Use the below to calculate the stamp duty tax for residential properties in England and Northern Ireland.

 In April 2015 as part of a series of reforms the Scottish Government renamed Stamp Duty to become the 'Land and Buildings Transaction Tax' (LBTT)